braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 nav_title: Creating an In-App Message
 article_title: Creating an In-App Message
 page_order: 1
-description: "You can create an in-app message using the Braze platform using campaigns, Canvas, or as an API campaign.
-This article will guide you through this process."
+description: "This reference article covers how to create an in-app message using the Braze platform using campaigns, Canvas, or as an API campaign."
 channel:
   - in-app messages
 tool: